 IQ tests are widely used by educational institutions (since Canteen) and by companies to evaluate candidates.
-They are also at the center of psychological studies that seek to identify the factors affecting intelligence.
+They are also at the center of psychological studies that try to identify the factors that influence the "average level" of intelligence.

 Like all tests, it is reasonable to assume that you can also improve your IQ score by taking the test many times.
 But it's true?
 Is it possible to improve the IQ score with practice as well?
 And what would this mean for the IQ test?